ki-tools/synapse_uploader/README.md

                         Set the logging level.
   -ld LOG_DIR, --log-dir LOG_DIR
                         Set the directory where the log file will be written.
+  -f, --force-upload    Force files to be re-uploaded.
+This will clear the
+                        local Synapse cache and increment each file's version.
 ```

 ## Examples